Meet the 2026 Staff & Instructors

 He is the Rector of the Parish of Summerside & St Eleanors’, and Priest-in-Charge of the Parish of Alberton & O’Leary, PEI.

 He made his summer camp and Conference Director debuts simultaneously at the 2024 St Michael’s Conference.
-With that experience, he is very much looking forward to returning for his second year in 2025. -
+He’s now a ‘pro’ and looking forward to his third SMYC in 2026 - seeing returning conferees and welcoming new ones.

 Archdeacon Perry Cooper